Eulalia Kadmina: Early years

 Eulalia Kadmina was born in Kaluga in the family of a Kaluga merchant Pavel Maksimovich Kadmin and a Romani person, Anna Nikolaevna.
-In the XIX century, such unions were considered extremely unusual.
-Eulalia was the youngest of the three sisters.
-From early childhood, she began to show a violent, very proud and independent character.

 Eulalia grew up as a closed, lonely child, who did not meet at all with anyone, even with her own sisters.
 She learned to read early and spent all her free time reading books.
 The father singled it out against the background of other children, and at the age of 12 arranged for Eulalia in a prestigious educational institution Moscow Elizabeth Institute.

-The Institute was well-known for its strict discipline and high level of education.
-In order to prevent the young pupils from distracting from training, all the windows of the establishment were thickly smeared with chalk, so there was no way to look out onto the street.
-Leaving the walls of the Elizabeth Institute, girls, as a rule, became governesses.
-Everyone noted that they were the wildest governess, since the presence of the man at the table led the girls into a terrible embarrassment.
-Girls were not adapted to life.
-Kadmina was already looking for a graduate of the workplace, as one meeting occurred, dramatically changed everything.

 Young pupils often gave concerts for guests.
 Possessing a wonderful voice, Eulalia often took part in them.
 In 1870 Nikolai Rubinstein visited such an amateur performance.
 Struck by the singing of Eulalia, he persuaded her to devote herself to music and become a singer.

 Nikolai Rubinshtein took an active part in the fate of the beginning singer.
 Despite the fact that after his father's death in the same year of 1870, Kadmina's family was left without money, he helped the girl not only become a student of the Moscow Conservatory in singing class, but also receive a scholarship.

 Among the teachers of Kadmina were such honored artists as Alexandra Alexandrova-Kochetova, Ivan Samarin and Pyotr Ilyich Tchaikovsky.
 Later, charmed by her velvety rich mezzo-soprano, Tchaikovsky wrote specially for her music to the spring fairy tale of Alexander Ostrovsky The Snow Maiden.

 At the age of eighteen, her stage debut took place.
 Nikolay Rubinstein invited the budding Kadminа to the role of Orpheus in the Gluck's opera Orpheus and Eurydice.

-— Eulalia, when she wanted, could be more aristocratic than all princesses.
-And will find a frenzy on her it will dissolve worse than a street girl, — theatrical critic Alexander Amfiteatrov wrote about the brilliant student of the Conservatoire.
-Alas, she categorically did not appreciate her talent, nor the generous gift that fate gave her.
+"— Eulalia, when she wanted, could be more aristocratic than all princesses.
+And will find a frenzy on her it will dissolve worse than a street girl," — theatrical critic Alexander Amfiteatrov wrote about her.
+"Alas, she categorically did not appreciate her talent, nor the generous gift that fate gave her."

-As a result, he secretly leaves, actually runs to the main country of opera in Italy.
+As a result, she secretly left for Italy.